AXREM Constitution

 Large company (100+ employees)

-AXREM is governed by an Executive Committee who usually meet quarterly.
+AXREM is governed by an Executive Committee who usually meets quarterly.
 Each Member Company is represented by one voting executive.
-Each Multi-Interest Member Company can be represented by two executives but may choose to exercise their two votes through one attendee at Executive Committee meetings.
-Members of Specialist Focus Groups are represented on the Executive by their elected Convenor who has one vote.
-For clarity, the elected convenor of a Specialist Focus Group is voting on behalf of their members within the SFG and not as a company executive.
+Multi-Interest Member Companies can be represented by two executives but may choose to exercise their two votes through one attendee at Executive Committee meetings.

-The officers of AXREM shall comprise a Chair and a Vice-Chair who shall be elected by the Executive Committee from among its members.
+The officers of AXREM shall comprise a Chair and a Vice-Chair who shall be elected by the Executive Committee from among its members (this applies to members and not convenors of SFGs where they are not members or MIM).
 This process should start by the AXREM Chief Executive Officer emailing all Executive Committee members seeking nominations and then conducting a secret ballot via email including a bio of each candidate, using the Executive Committees’ voting allocation as detailed in clause 5 of the Constitution.
 In the event there is only one applicant the Executive Committee should be notified, and the applicant approved by the Executive Committee before an appointment is made.

 Office holders shall serve a total of four calendar years comprising of one year as Vice- Chair followed by two years as Chair followed by a further year as Vice-Chair.
 At the end of the first year of office as Chair, a Vice-Chair (Chair-elect) shall be elected.
 If the Chair or Vice Chair leaves their role before the end of the term the same timescales should still apply to any new appointment.